-If you're like me you'll chase your kids “outside to play” about 4,927 times this summer!
+If you're like me, you'll chase your kids “outside to play” about 4,927 times this summer!
 So why not make sure that they have some awesome backyard games just waiting to be played with?
 Perfect for inviting groups of friends over and for running your own DIY Summer Camp– your kids will have no reason to be bored!
-(And some of these make for great beach games too!)
+(And some of these are perfect for kids birthday parties too!)

-We first played cornhole at a friend's backyard BBQ and we all were hooked!
-We wanted to buy our own tables that were weather-resistant (in case the kids left them out in the rain) and were portable so we could take them to picnics and to the beach.
-This is the set we purchased three years ago and we still play this game all of the time!
+We first played cornhole at a friend's backyard BBQ, and we all were hooked!
+We wanted to buy our own tables that were weather-resistant (in case the kids left them out in the rain) and were portable so we could take them to picnics and the beach.
+This is the set we purchased three years ago, and we still play this game all of the time!

 Instant Water Balloons

 It's summer and there's no denying your kids are going to want to have a few water balloon fights.
 But no one likes filling up balloons one by one for over an hour only to have them all destroyed in 2 minutes!
 That's why we buy these instant water balloons– 100 of them can be filled using your outdoor hose in about one minute!
 You attach the end to your nozzle, fill them up and they self-tie and drop off the filler tubes!

 They actually last longer in a water balloon fight than they take to fill!
 It's awesome!

 Badminton / Volleyball Set

 Over the years we've owned both volleyball sets and badminton sets- but the truth is- we generally only want to set one of them up at a time in the backyard- and we would prefer if the net can stay in one place all summer long!
 Which is why we love this combo volleyball/badminton set.